keith-kurak/pico-8-codemash-2023/exercises/09-progression.md

 ### Bonus:
 - Add SFX for game over
 - Refactor the hud into its own function in a new tab 3
+- Make a whole freakin' title screen, why not??